Vector quarkonia at the LHC with JETHAD: A high-energy viewpoint: Phenomenology

 In our phenomenological study we provide $\NLLp$ predictions for the rapidity distribution, \emph{i.e.} the cross section differential in the rapidity distance, $\DY$, between the two outgoing objects.
-Its expression is obtained by integrating the ${\cal C}_0$ azimuthal-angle coefficient, defined in Section\tref{ssec:hybrid_factorization}, over final-state rapidities and transverse momenta, with $\DY$ being taken fixed.
+Its expression follows from the integration of the ${\cal C}_0$ azimuthal-angle coefficient, defined in Section\tref{ssec:hybrid_factorization}, over final-state rapidities and transverse momenta, with $\DY$ being taken fixed.
 One has

-Here the $\delta ((y_1 - y_2) - \DY)$ functions is to remove and to enforce the extremes of integration in $y_1$ accordingly.
+Here a $\delta ((y_1 - y_2) - \DY)$ function has been used to remove and to enforce the extremes of integration in $y_1$ accordingly.
 As proposed in Ref.\tcite{Celiberto:2022dyf}, transverse momenta of detected quarkonia lie in the range 20~GeV~to~60~GeV.
 This choice is perfectly consistent with our VFNS treatment, which requires energy scales to be sufficiently larger than thresholds controlling the DGLAP evolution of heavy quarks.
 Conversely, light-flavored jets are reconstructed with transverse-momentum cuts typical of current works at the CMS detector\tcite{Khachatryan:2016udy}, 35~GeV~$< |\vec p_J| \equiv |\vec p_2| <$~60~GeV.
 Adopting \emph{asymmetric} transverse-momentum windows allow us to better disengage the core high-energy signal from the DGLAP background\tcite{Celiberto:2015yba,Celiberto:2015mpa,Celiberto:2020wpk}.
-It also suppresses Sudakov logarithmic contributions rising from almost back-to-back configurations that would require the adoption of another appropriate resummation mechanism\tcite{Mueller:2012uf,Mueller:2013wwa,Marzani:2015oyb,Mueller:2015ael,Xiao:2018esv}.
+It also suppresses Sudakov logarithmic contributions rising from almost back-to-back configurations that would call for adopting another appropriate resummation mechanism\tcite{Mueller:2012uf,Mueller:2013wwa,Marzani:2015oyb,Mueller:2015ael,Xiao:2018esv}.
 Moreover, it dampens possible instabilities emerging in next-to-leading computation\tcite{Andersen:2001kta,Fontannaz:2001nq} as well as energy-momentum conservation violations\tcite{Ducloue:2014koa}.

 Concerning rapidity ranges, we select two relevant cases: \begin{itemize}

 \item \emph{\textbf{standard}} kinematic configurations, characteristic of the ongoing LHC phenomenology, where the quarkonium is identified in the detector barrel only\tcite{Chatrchyan:2012xg}, while the jet is reconstructed also in the endcap calorimeters.
 We have $|y_{\Q_{(1,2)}}| < 2.4$ and $|y_J| < 4.7$, so that $\DY < 4.8$ in the double quarkonium channel and and $\DY < 7.1$ in the quarkonium plus jet one;